-Doxorubicin is one of the most commonly used chemotherapeutic agents to treat mesothelioma patients and among the most studied.
-Doxorubicin is approved by the U.S. Food and Drug Administration (FDA) for use in a number of cancers, including breast cancer and lung cancer, and its benefits continue to be researched in mesothelioma.
+Doxorubicin was approved by the U.S. Food and Drug Administration (FDA) in 1995 and is used to treat a number of cancers, including breast cancer and lung cancer.
+Its benefits continue to be researched in mesothelioma.

 Study results show that the drug can extend the lives of mesothelioma patients.
 The results show even more improved survival times when it is used along with other chemotherapy drugs, but using such a combination has potential to cause long-term side effects.
 It is important to consider the benefits and risks of chemotherapy with the guidance of your oncologist and the support of your loved ones.